LinuxCNC/wlo/index.md

 [how to get it][download], [how to configure it][configure], [how to use it][use], and especially [where to ask for help][community].

-Our community maintained [wiki][wiki] contains lots of information and examples about configuration and using LinuxCNC.
+Our community-maintained [wiki][wiki] contains lots of information and examples about configuration and using LinuxCNC.

 LinuxCNC uses a Hardware Abstraction layer that allows you to adapt it to many kinds of machinery, and includes elements like a software PLC controller